gabsgt/gabsgt/README.md

 - 👋 Hi, I’m @gabsgt
-- 👀 I’m interested in Artificial Intelligence, ethics/justice (in Technology and also general) and cats!
+- 👀 I’m interested in Machine Learning, Artificial Intelligence, ethics/justice (in Technology and also general) and cats!
 - 🌱 I’m currently learning Statistics and ML.
 - 💞️ I’m looking to collaborate on ML Ethics models.
 - 📫 How to reach me: https://www.linkedin.com/in/gabsgt